Buddhism, Zen and Sōtō Zen – Our Lineage

 The school was firmly established by Zen Master Keizan Jōkin in the late 13th and early 14th century who founded Soji-ji temple.
 Soji-ji is considered the other main temple of Sōtō Zen, and Keizan Jōkin Zenji, the 2nd official founder.

 Sōtō Zen practice and teachings arrived in Europe by various routes over the years.
 But our particular family stems from the teachings and efforts of Taisen Deshimaru Roshi.
-Master Dehimaru arrived in Europe in the late 1960’s with the intent of fufilling the wishes of his most influential teacher, Kodo Sawaki Roshi, to spread Zen teachings to Europe.
+Master Deshimaru arrived in Europe in the late 1960’s with the intent of fulfilling the wishes of his most influential teacher, Kodo Sawaki Roshi, to spread Zen teachings to Europe.

 Dharma Transmission from Sawaki Roshi to Deshimaru Roshi was not properly documented and recorded so, in 1970, Deshimaru received dharma transmission from Yamada Reirin Zenji, and thereafter became the official Kaikyosokan of Europe.
 1970 is also the year he founded the Association Zen International, to whom we are affiliated.

 During his life, Deshimaru Roshi dedicated his efforts to spreading Zen teachings and encouraging the practice of zazen.
-He opened La Gendronnière Zen Temple in the Loire Valley of France, and his students set up hundreds of practice locations across Europe.
-Deshimaru Roshi himself died before giving Dharma Transmission to any of his close, senior, disciples.
-In order to continue the tradition of practice started by Deshimaru Roshi, these senior disciples travelled to Japan, and received Dharma Transmission from other masters, indlucing the Zenji of Eiheiji.
+He opened La Gendronnière Zen Temple in the Loire Valley of France, and his many students set up hundreds of practice locations across Europe.
+Deshimaru Roshi himself died (from fast moving pancreatic cancer) before giving Dharma Transmission to any of his close, senior, disciples.
+In order to continue the tradition of practice started by Deshimaru Roshi, these senior disciples themselves travelled to Japan, practiced with and received Dharma Transmission from other masters,many of whom were friends of Master Deshimaru, including the Zenji of Eiheiji.

 In The UK and London: